-The drain line must be build with 1" PVC rigid tube with an air gap.
+The drain line must be built with 2" PVC rigid tube with an air gap.

-The drain line may be elevated up to 1.8 m providing the run does not exceed 4.6 m and water pressure at the softener is not less than 2.76 bar.
+The drain line may be elevated up to 1.8 m providing the run does not exceed 4.6 m and water pressure at the softener is not less than 2.76 bars.
 Elevation can increase by 61 cm) for each additional 0.69 bar of water pressure at the drain connector.